Skip to main content

 • Telephone - Phone number input.
 Best for contact information or delivery coordination.

-• Color - Color picker with hex value.
+• Color Picker - A full color picker with hex value output.
 Best for custom color selections beyond predefined swatches.

 • Date - Date picker calendar.
 Best for delivery dates, event dates, or scheduling.